nuxt/image/docs/content/4.providers/netlify.md

 ---
-title: Netlify Provider
-description: Optimize images with Netlify's dynamic image transformation service.
-navigation:
 title: Netlify
+description: Optimize images with Netlify's dynamic image transformation service
 ---

 Netlify offers dynamic image transformation for all JPEG, PNG, and GIF files you have set to be tracked with [Netlify Large Media](https://docs.netlify.com/large-media/overview/).